 Approximately 3.57 million SMEs in Japan, accounting for 99.7% of the total number of businesses and about 70% of all employees, are truly the backbone of the Japanese economy.

-For our economy to develop further by responding to the effects of COVID-19, it is essential for SMEs to become more active, as they create regional employment and bring added value.
-Looking ahead to the future, the SME Unit will continue to commit ourselves to fully functioning as a public financial institution following in step with national SME policy and complementing private financial institutions.
+For the Japanese economy to achieve further development, it is essential for SMEs to become more active, as they generate regional employment and added value in their local communities.

+Going forward, we will continue to fulfill our functions as a policy financial institution in line with the government's SME policy, while complementing private financial institutions.